CSNG-MFF/website/ikv1.md

 -->

 ### Lecture overview and slides

-This semster the course is scheduled for Thursday, from 15:40 till 18:50.
-First 90 minuts are in S9 and second in S1.
+This semster the course is scheduled for Thursday, from 12:20 till 15:30.
+The course will take place in S8.

 |-----------|-------------------------------------------|-------------------------------------------|--------|
 | **Date** | **Lecture session**                           | **Practical session**                      | **Slides** |